Connor-McCartney/Connor-McCartney.github.io/_pages/misc/pwn.md

 07:0038│+038     0x7fffffffe758 ◂— 0xc2f5de7baf1e2ff4
 ```

-WHen main begins, RBP and RSP are 0x7fffffffe720
+When main begins, RBP and RSP are 0x7fffffffe720

 The arrow notation shows a chain of the previous frame address which lets it walk backwards until 0, which is the end.